-Depression and anxiety are often the reasons behind a person’s eating behavior as well as the result of a person’s poor eating behavior.
+Depression and anxiety are often the reasons behind a person’s eating struggles as well as the result of a person’s poor eating behavior.

 Food, especially the high sugar, highly processed food that people tend to crave and binge eat tends to soothe anxiety or just numb emotional hurt and pain.

-Psychotherapy along with medication therapy is helpful working with the brain to:
+Psychotherapy is helpful for working with the brain to:

 - understand the past experiences and negative thinking patterns that lead to depression and anxiety.